Rohtas Fort: Location

 Rohtas Fort is situated on a hill in the Tilla Jogian Range, overlooking a gorge where the Kahān River meets a seasonal stream called Parnal Khas.
 The fort is positioned 91.5 m above its surroundings.
 It is 819 m above sea level and covers an area of 70 ha.

+Located at the northern edge of the Rohtas Fort, near the fort's Talaqi gate, is Gurdwara Chowa Sahib.

 History

 Sur period

-Sher Shah Suri, the founder of the Sur Empire of India, commissioned Rohtas Fort to defend against the Mughals and to block future advances of the defeated Mughal Emperor Humayun.
-The fort occupied a strategic position between the mountains of Afghanistan and the plains of Punjab, preventing Humayun from returning to India from his exile in Persia.
-Its name celebrated Sher Shah Suri's 1539 capture of the Rohtas Fort in the Shahabad district of Bihar from a Hindu prince.
+Sher Shah Suri, the founder of the Sur Empire, commissioned the Rohtas Fort on the advice of his finance minister Todar Mal, and adopted a scorched earth strategy to defeat the rebellious warring Gakhar, a local tribe who were providing bold resistance to the Surs, near the Salt Range region in Punjab.
+Thus the idea of the Rohtas Fort was conceived, with Sher Shah laying down the foundation of the fort.
+The fort occupied a strategic position between the mountains of Pothohar and the plains of Punjab, preventing Humayun from returning to India from his exile in Persia.
+Its name celebrated the Sher Shah Suri's 1539 capture of the Rohtas Fort in the Shahabad district of Bihar from a local Hindu prince.

-The construction of Rohtas Fort started in 1541 under the supervision of finance minister Todar Mal.
-However, its construction soon stopped when the local Gakkar population was unwilling to work on the project, possibly because they had been allies of the deposed Mughals.
-Todar Mal raised the workers' wages, encouraging many of the Gakkars to help with the fort's construction.
-However, Sher Shah Suri died in 1545 before the fort was completed.
+The construction of Rohtas Fort started in 1541 under the supervision of Todar Mal, himself a Punjabi from Lahore.
+However, its construction soon stopped when the local Gakhar population was unwilling to work on the construction due to all the male tribesmen taking a vow to not cooperate with the Surs lest be threatened with excommunication or expulsion.
+Thus Todar Mal was not able to find even one labourer to help him in the construction of the fort.
+This was the case until he under the orders of Sher Shah raised the workers' wages to such a degree that many of the Gakhars became willing to help with the fort's construction.
+Sher Shah Suri did not live to see its completion as he died in 1545 before the fort was completed.